Ambry Thomas: San Francisco 49ers

-Thomas was drafted by the San Francisco 49ers in the third round, 102nd overall, of the 2021 NFL Draft.
+Thomas was selected by the San Francisco 49ers in the third round, 102nd overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with San Francisco on July 26, 2021.
 On January 9, 2022, Thomas recorded his first career interception, picking off Los Angeles Rams quarterback Matthew Stafford in the last game of the regular season in overtime with the 49ers leading 27–24.
 The win sent the 49ers to the 2021–22 NFL playoffs.